EmotionEngineer/AutoLang/README.md

 ## Command-line Arguments

-- `-i`, `--input`: Path to the input audio file.
-(Required)
+- `-i`, `--input`: Path to the input audio file (Required)
-- `-m`, `--model`: Path to the trained CatBoost LanguageDetector model.
-(Default: './models/LangModel.cbm')
+- `-m`, `--model`: Path to the trained CatBoost LanguageDetector model (Default: './models/LangModel.cbm')
-- `-o`, `--output`: Path to the output JSON file.
+- `-o`, `--output`: Path to the output JSON file
-- `-s`, `--speed`: Speed change of the audio file.
-(Default: 1.0)
+- `-s`, `--speed`: Speed change of the audio file (Default: 1.0)
-- `-v`, `--volume`: Volume change of the audio file.
-(Default: 1.0)
+- `-v`, `--volume`: Volume change of the audio file (Default: 1.0)
-- `-p`, `--path`: Path to save the processed audio file.
+- `-p`, `--path`: Path to save the processed audio file

 ## Components

 The program is composed of several classes:

-- `Normalizer`: Normalizes audio data.
+- `Normalizer`: Normalizes audio data
-- `TextProcessor`: Processes text such as adding spaces between characters.
+- `TextProcessor`: Processes text such as adding spaces between characters
-- `LanguageModel`: Predicts the transcription of a given audio file.
+- `LanguageModel`: Predicts the transcription of a given audio file
-- `TextLanguagePredictor`: Predicts the language of a given text.
+- `TextLanguagePredictor`: Predicts the language of a given text
-- `AudioLanguageDetector`: Detects the language of a given audio file.
+- `AudioLanguageDetector`: Detects the language of a given audio file
-- `AudioProcessor`: Processes the audio file with the given speed and volume.
+- `AudioProcessor`: Processes the audio file with the given speed and volume
-- `JSONWriter`: Writes the result into a JSON file.
+- `JSONWriter`: Writes the result into a JSON file

 ## Model Training Notebooks

 The models used in this project were trained and evaluated in Kaggle notebooks.
 The notebooks detail the process of training the language models, inference, and conversion to ONNX format.
 Here are the links to those notebooks:

-- [Wav2Vec2-EN-ONNX-EVAL](https://www.kaggle.com/code/tttrrraaahhh/wav2vec2-en-onnx-eval): Inference of the English version of Wav2Vec2 and conversion to ONNX format.
+- [Wav2Vec2-EN-ONNX-EVAL](https://www.kaggle.com/code/tttrrraaahhh/wav2vec2-en-onnx-eval): Inference of the English version of Wav2Vec2 and conversion to ONNX format
-- [Wav2Vec2-RU-ONNX-EVAL](https://www.kaggle.com/code/tttrrraaahhh/wav2vec2-ru-onnx-eval): Inference of the Russian version of Wav2Vec2 and conversion to ONNX format.
+- [Wav2Vec2-RU-ONNX-EVAL](https://www.kaggle.com/code/tttrrraaahhh/wav2vec2-ru-onnx-eval): Inference of the Russian version of Wav2Vec2 and conversion to ONNX format
-- [RU-EN WAV2Vec with Language Auto Detection](https://www.kaggle.com/code/tttrrraaahhh/ru-en-wav2vec-with-language-auto-detection): Inference of both English and Russian models, obtaining samples, and training a CatBoost audio file language classifier based on the obtained transcriptions.
+- [RU-EN WAV2Vec with Language Auto Detection](https://www.kaggle.com/code/tttrrraaahhh/ru-en-wav2vec-with-language-auto-detection): Inference of both English and Russian models, obtaining samples, and training a CatBoost audio file language classifier based on the obtained transcriptions

 ## License